PetchMa/non-neg_matrix_factorization/README.md

 Below is a quick animation of one of my tests with a picture of the milky way.
 Notice the second image getting recreated to clear and clear clarity.
 This is done through multiplicative gradient approach to training the matrices of W and H to converge on creating the original product.

 ![alt text](https://github.com/PetchMa/non-neg_matrix_factorization/blob/master/assets/galaxy.gif)

+The decomposed matrices will serve as the features of the original matrix.
+The key is that by shortening the rank value we can compress the representation of the data by varying degrees.
+K rank will determine the factor of compression.
+Factor of WH/(WK+HK) compression!